MJPL013/n8n_test01/Readme.md

 Setup and Configuration
 To use this workflow, follow these steps:

+1. Import Workflow
-Import: Import the Smart Router.json file into your n8n instance.
+Import the Smart Router.json file into your n8n instance.

-Configure Credentials:
+2. Configure Credentials

-Google Gemini: Create a new credential using your Google Gemini API key and connect it to the "Message a model" node.
+Google Gemini: In the Message a model node, create a new credential using your Google Gemini API key and connect it.

-SMTP: Create a new credential with your SMTP provider's details (Host, Port, User, Password) and connect it to the "Send email" node.
+SMTP: In the Send email node, create a new credential with your SMTP provider's details (Host, Port, User, Password) and connect it.

+3. (CRITICAL) Update the Gemini and Email Nodes
+The original workflow does not correctly send the AI's response.
+You must make the following changes.

+A. Improve the AI Prompt for Cleaner Output
+To ensure you can easily separate the subject and body for the email, update the prompt in the Message a model node.
+Change the final instruction in the prompt from:

+Please output a JSON object with:
+category: (...)
+email_draft: (...)

+to this:

+Please output a JSON object with three keys: "category", "email_subject", and "email_body".

+This will make the AI's output much easier and more reliable to work with.

+B. Configure the "Send email" Node
-CRITICAL - Update Email Node: The provided JSON has a misconfiguration.
-You must update the Send email node to use the AI's output:
+Update the fields in the Send email node to use expressions that pull data from the previous nodes.

-Subject: Set this field with an expression to get the subject from the AI.

-Text / HTML: Set this field with an expression to get the email_draft from the "Message a model" node.
-An example expression for the body would be: ={{ $('Message a model').item.json.json.email_draft }}
+From Email:

+your-sender-email@example.com

+To Email (Expression):

+{{ $('On form submission').first().json["Email address"] }}

+Subject (Expression):

+{{ $('Message a model').first().json.json.email_subject }}

+Text (Expression):

+{{ $('Message a model').first().json.json.email_body }}

+4. Activate Workflow
-Activate: Save the workflow and toggle it to Active.
+Save the workflow and toggle the switch at the top right to Active.

-***How to Use
+How to Use
 Once the workflow is active:

-Click on the "On form submission" node to get the Production URL.
+Click on the On form submission node to get the Production URL.

-Use this URL as the endpoint for your live website form, or share the link directly with users.
+Use this URL as the action/endpoint for your live website form, or share the link directly with users.

-Any submission to this form will now trigger the automated AI response.
+Any submission to this form will now trigger the complete, automated AI response.